Horsemeat: Councils in Wales check school and hospital food

 Every council in Wales has told BBC Wales it is carrying out tests or inspections.

-It can take up to four working days to test a single sample at a laboratory.'No hesitation'
+It can take up to four working days to test a single sample at a laboratory.

 Deeside-based frozen food supermarket retailer, Iceland, said on Friday that all its own brand beef products have been found to be free from horsemeat.